sraje97/Part-4-Project-MECHENG-700-/README.txt

 	- Trajectory Tests
 	- Analyses for each test (Fourier analysis, Gaze position, Calibration, etc.)

-The folder also includes a subfolder of a few subject's results following the tests.
+The folder also includes a subfolder, "FINAL", of a few subject's results following the tests.

+The final report and presentation are shown in the pdf and powerpoint slides respectively.